Tutorial: Configure Workday for automatic user provisioning

 Configuring Workday to Active Directory user provisioning requires considerable planning covering different aspects such as:

-- Setup of the Azure AD Connect provisioning agent
+- Setup of the Microsoft Entra Connect provisioning agent

 - Number of Workday to AD user provisioning apps to deploy

-- Selecting the the right matching identifier, attribute mapping, transformation and scoping filters
+- Selecting the right matching identifier, attribute mapping, transformation and scoping filters

 Please refer to the cloud HR deployment plan for comprehensive guidelines and recommended best practices.